Yolxander/git-pad/DISTRIBUTION.md

    - Run the `.exe` file
    - Follow the installation wizard
    - Launch from Start menu
+   - Verify the onboarding screen appears on first launch

 3. **Code Signing (Optional)**:
    - Get a code signing certificate